Pesonet1/gis_docker/osm2pgrouting/README.md

 NOTE: Run this container after you have started other containers (database is needed)

-First get some OSM data and place it under this folder.
+First get some OSM data and place it under this folder (NOTE: currently Helsinki.osm.pbf is the hardcoded filename).

 https://download.bbbike.org/osm/bbbike/
 http://download.geofabrik.de/europe/finland.html